ZESCODE/zes-dash-v3/ARENA_PROMPT.md

   · Node Uptime: system uptime (from os.uptime()).
 · All numbers come from the three HTTP endpoints – if an endpoint fails, show –.

+✅ Memory (/memory)
+•holographic memory
+•show shared memory and all 5 agent memory

 ---

-KEEP EXISTING 6 PAGES AS IN TEMPLATE
+KEEP EXISTING 6 PAGES IN TEMPLATE

-· Do not change the layout, content, or data presentation of Overview, Agents, Orchestration Flow, Event Stream, System Health, and Settings.
+· you can change the layout, content, or data presentation of Overview, Agents, Orchestration Flow, Event Stream, System Health, and Settings if needed.
 · Make sure their data also comes from the live sources (e.g., Overview uses aggregated stats from /api/overview, Agents from /api/agents, etc.).
-· The design and behaviour should match the screenshots you shared earlier.
+·
 ---

 RUN COMMANDS